cranci1/Mc-PlayTime-Mac/README.md

 ## How to use

 > [!IMPORTANT]
-> Python is required to use this [python installer](https://www.python.org/downloads/)
+> Python is required to run this file.
+Install this: [python installer](https://www.python.org/downloads/)

 Clone repo: